 Smith College and the Graduate Institute of International and Development Studies in Geneva have established a program that enables a small number of students to complete a B.A. from Smith and an M.A. from the Graduate Institute in five years, instead of the usual six years.

 Participating Smith students will spend the fall semester of their senior year in Geneva at the Graduate Institute.
 They return to Smith for their final semester and for graduation, and then go back to Geneva for a fifth year of study to complete their master’s degree.

-For additional details on this program, please contact Howard Gold, professor of government.
+For additional details on this program, please contact Brent Durbin, associate professor of government.